Undivided Resources

 As we state in our IEP 101 article on parental participation and procedural safeguards, the law provides several ways for parents to resolve disputes, including mediation, a resolution session, due process hearings, or a state complaint.

-The following are some options you might consider if you have determined that your child’s IEP is not being followed:
+Note that each district has its own policies and procedures, so the process may vary from district to district, but the following are some options you might consider if you have determined that your child’s IEP is not being followed:

 • Request an informal meeting to address the issue directly.